chungchihhan/fetch/README.md

                    \/__/                       \/__/         \/__/
 ```

-**Fast, keyboard-driven code snippet manager for your Mac menu bar.**

 Fetch lives in your menu bar and lets you store, browse, and copy code snippets instantly — without leaving your keyboard.

 ## Features